Afnan-214/HMM_sacramento_weather_prediction/README.md

 3. Evaluation: Forward and Backward Algorithm
 4. Decoding: Viterbi Algorithm
 5. Learning: Baum-welch Algorithm

-   > Which was my part to implement, first I analyse the algorithm mathematically then implement it using matrices in R, Here's the Beum-welch explaination
+   > * *Which was my part to implement, first I analyse the algorithm mathematically then implement it using matrices in R, Here's the Beum-welch explaination*<br>
    [Baum-welch Algorithm report](Beum-welch.pdf)